3 nights from only $695

 We return to our hotel and you’ll have some free time before dinner.
 Tonight, we'll dine at Café Wayan, the noted bakery and restaurant featured in Elizabeth Gilbert's popular memoir Eat, Pray, Love.

-After breakfast, we check out of our hotel and board Volkswagen convertibles—a Balinese vintage car favorite—for a scenic ride to the village of Jatiluwih, with a stop at a local market along the way.
+After breakfast, we take a scenic ride to the village of Jatiluwih, with a stop at a local market along the way.
 Each vehicle holds three passengers plus the driver.
 Jatiluwih’s rice fields have been designated a UNESCO World Heritage Site because they exemplify the traditional Balinese community irrigation system known as subak.
 We walk among the dikes and rice paddies to take a close look at whatever activity is taking place, from planting to harvesting, depending on the season.

-We’ll switch from the convertibles to our motorcoach to head for lunch at a local restaurant, then travel north to Lovina, a laid-back coastal town on Bali's northern shore.
+We’ll go to lunch at a local restaurant, then go to Undiksha University to meet a professor and local students.
+We then continue on to Lovina, on Bali's north shore.
 Lined with black, volcanic-sand beaches and fishing villages, northern Bali maintains a quieter pace than the areas to the south.
 You'll have some free time before we gather again for a brief ride to the main road for an orientation walk.
 Dinner will follow at a Lovina restaurant.

 Today we have a rare opportunity to experience A Day in the Life of the rural hills outside of Lovina, heading first to a local market in the bustling morning hours.
 While the southern half of the island specializes in rice production, citrus fruit orchards and cocoa and sugar plantations thrive here in the north, and we're likely to find their produce on display in the simple stands here.